Woodworking Tips (31-May-2007)

 - There are two ways to "hide" joints:

-- You can emphasize the joint by chamfering both edges before glueing them together, or by making sure that the two surfaces are not in the same plane, like when you join a board to a table leg.
+- You can emphasize the joint by chamfering both edges before gluing them together, or by making sure that the two surfaces are not in the same plane, like when you join a board to a table leg.

 - No matter how accurate you work there will always be a slight "gap" when you glue up for example stiles and rails of a raised panel.
 Glue everything and do the usual sanding.
 After the sanding is finished make the joint dust free.
 With a putty knife fill a little gap sparingly with wood filler (see previous list).
 Before the filler dries take a used piece of 220 grid sandpaper, gently sand over the filled area.
 The sanding dust will mix with the wood filler helping the colour matching.
 You may have to change your sand paper around several times, as it will clog up pretty quick.
 Keep sanding until the filler is only in the gap itself.
 Don't used a light filler to fill a dark knot; use a darker filler instead.